SCHMIDT: Soil temperatures for germination

 Most seed treatment products are registered for on-farm use, either for drill box application or to be applied in a mist or slurry with an auger treater.
-For information on current seed treatment products registered on all crops in North Dakota, check the 2016 North Dakota Field Crop Fungicide Guide (Extension Circular PP-622) available at www.ag.ndsu.edu/extplantpath/publications-newsletters/fungicides.
-Always read the label carefully and follow the label directions for application procedures, rates, and specific diseases controlled.
+For information on current seed treatment products registered on all crops in North Dakota, check the 2018 North Dakota Field Crop Fungicide Guide (Extension Circular PP-622) available at www.ag.ndsu.edu/extplantpath/publications-newsletters/2018-fungicide-guide. read the label carefully and follow the label directions for application procedures, rates, and specific diseases controlled.

 Since I also mentioned home gardeners, let’s shift gears and take a moment to discuss the minimum soil temperatures required for germination of various garden vegetable crops or groups of crops since soil temperature is probably the most important factor affecting seed germination and plant growth.